raph-ael/php-sdk-for-XING/README.md

 # What is php-sdk-for-XING?

-PHP SDK for XING is a client library for connecting to the Xing ReSTful API.
+PHP SDK for XING is a client library for connecting to the Xing ReSTful API, created and maintained by [Björn Schotte](http://twitter.com/BjoernSchotte).

 This is **no official package** from XING AG!